TheDaleks/ContentDK/Markdowns/2014-12-04-reciprocal-altruism.md

 ## Methodological Issues

-Richard Dawkins said in an offhand comment in *The Selfish Gene* that “[Money is a formal token of delayed reciprocal altruism.](http://dizzynomics.wordpress.com/2013/05/05/money-as-a-form-of-delayed-reciprocal-altruism/)”<sup><a href="#i" id="ref-i">i</a></sup> This turns out to be a rather insightful way of looking at money, and the purpose of this essay is to explore the idea more deeply to see how far it can take us.
-Nick Szabo later used some of the ideas in *The Selfish Gene* to describe the historical origins of money in his essay "[Shelling Out](http://nakamotoinstitute.org/shelling-out/)[^1], but this essay will be about the theory of money.
+Richard Dawkins said in an offhand comment in *The Selfish Gene* that “[Money is a formal token of delayed reciprocal altruism.](http://dizzynomics.wordpress.com/2013/05/05/money-as-a-form-of-delayed-reciprocal-altruism/)”[^1] This turns out to be a rather insightful way of looking at money, and the purpose of this essay is to explore the idea more deeply to see how far it can take us.
+Nick Szabo later used some of the ideas in *The Selfish Gene* to describe the historical origins of money in his essay "[Shelling Out](http://nakamotoinstitute.org/shelling-out/)[^2], but this essay will be about the theory of money.

 It is first necessary to get some methodological issues out of the way.
 Biology and economics are similar in the way that they treat the interactions of many individuals in terms of the incentives that they all put upon one another.
 They then find the strategies which are most successful under the circumstances.
-In biology, especially in the theory of social evolution, this is often treated explicitly in terms of the language of [game theory](http://www.ebook3000.com/Evolution-and-the-Theory-of-Games_103868.html)<sup><a href="#iii" id="ref-iii">iii</a></sup>.
+In biology, especially in the theory of social evolution, this is often treated explicitly in terms of the language of [game theory](http://www.ebook3000.com/Evolution-and-the-Theory-of-Games_103868.html)[^3].
 In economics theory this is done somewhat less often, but ultimately any discussion of incentives, which is what economics consists of, can be treated in terms of game theory.
 Both theories suppose that the strategy which produces the greatest benefit for individual actors will tend to win out.
 In biology, it is assumed that the natural selection is the means by which this happens, whereas in economics this happens because of learning or cultural evolution.

 Individualism is important in both biology and economics.
 In biology, the problem is often to explain how highly cooperative and altruistic behavior can be explained in terms of the self-interested behavior of organisms attempting to spread their genes.
 In the 1960’s, an idea had become popular in biology called group selection, which is that selection can act on groups of organisms rather than just on individuals, and consequently that organisms can have traits which can be deleterious to individuals yet beneficial to the group as a whole.
 However, if any individual in a group could out breed its fellows by reducing those deleterious traits, it would.
-Adaptations which appear to be good for the group must therefore, always be good for the individual<sup><a href="#iv" id="ref-iv">iv</a></sup>.
+Adaptations which appear to be good for the group must therefore, always be good for the individual.[^4]

 In economics it is the other way around: the problem is often [to show](https://mises.org/books/economics_in_one_lesson_hazlitt.pdf) how certain kinds of rules—say a government regulation—produce adverse effects because they fail to be individually beneficial to the people subject to them.
 The greater the resources that the government employs enforcing its rules, the greater the benefits to successful cheaters.
 Therefore, no amount of expenditure is ever enough to produce the desired outcome.